Bipalium kewense: Description

 Bipalium kewense is a very long land planarian.
 Preserved specimens are up to 20 centimetres in length, and living specimens may be longer.

 The anterior end ("head") is expanded in a transversal semilunate shape and the body is the narrowest just behind the head, in a region called "neck".
 The dorsal color is light-brown with five black to grey longitudinal stripes that begin at the neck.
 The median and marginal stripes are narrow and black, very distinctly marked.
 The lateral stripes (between the median and marginal stripes) are usually grey, broad and with diffuse margins.
 The neck is usually marked by an incomplete black collar formed by the union of the marginal and lateral stripes, this being one of the main characteristics to distinguish it from similar species.
 The head usually has a darker color than the background color of the dorsum and lacks stripes.
 The ventral side has a light ochre color externally and whitish over the creeping sole, which is externally lined by two diffuse grey-violet longitudinal lines.

 Distribution

 Bipalium kewense is believed to be native to Southeast Asia, but currently is found worldwide.
 It has been reported on every continent aside from Antarctica.
 It was probably introduced by international plant trade, as it is frequently found associated with plant pots.

 The species was first found in 1878 in the area of the Kew Park in the London Borough of Richmond upon Thames, United Kingdom, hence the name kewense.

+In the European Union, in order to limit its spread, it is included in the list of invasive alien species of Union concern and hence cannot be imported, bred, transported, commercialized, or intentionally released into the environment in any of its member states.